ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

     * Metricbeat should be configured to directly send data to Elasticsearch, without going through Logstash
     * Don't forget to allow the appropriate ports through the firewall
     * You'll need to configure Elastic Search for [Single-node discovery](https://www.elastic.co/guide/en/elasticsearch/reference/master/bootstrap-checks.html#single-node-discovery) or else it won't start
 6. Verify that you can see metric data such as CPU usage in Kibana (look for the **[Metricbeat System] Overview ECS** dashboard).
-You will be asked to show these dashboards during grading.
+7. Take a screenshot of the **[Metricbeat System] Overview ECS** and add it to your grading packet.
+Alternatively, schedule a time for grading to review this part of the lab.

 #### Resources